Songsuradet rebellion: Background

 Phraya Songsuradet was a member of the People's Party who played a crucial role in the Siamese revolution of 1932 and subsequently became an important member of the new Thai constitutional government.
 The roots of the conflict began during the coup d'état of June 1933, when Phraya Phahon Phonphayuhasena ousted Phraya Manopakorn Nititada and replaced him as prime minister.
-As with many other supporters of Phraya Mano, Songsuradet was permanently barred from politics by the new premier.
-He spent the next two years exiled in Sri Lanka.
+As with many other supporters of Phraya Mano, Songsuradet was permanently barred from politics by the new premier, spending the next two years exiled in Sri Lanka.

 During, before, and after the coup, conflicts arose between Songsuradet and Phibun, who were both ministers of state and members of the People's Committee.

 When Phibun succeeded Phraya Phahon as prime minister on 11 September 1938, there was much resistance to his premiership due to his dictatorial style and cronyism.
 This, coupled with his role in suppressing the Boworadet Rebellion, resulted in three assassination attempts, two by gunmen and one by poisoning.

 The purge

 In 1938, Songsuradet, by then having retired from politics for five years (but not yet from the army) was commander of the military school in Chiang Mai.
 On 16 December he was commanding a military exercise by his students in Ratchaburi Province, west of the capital.
 On that date he received orders from Bangkok stripping him of his command of all units as well as his rank and titles and forcing him to retire from the army without pension.
 He was also expelled from the country.
 Fearing death, Songsuradet complied, and with his aide-de-camp, Captain Samruad Kanjonsit (สำรวจ กาญจนสิทธิ์), he escaped to Cambodia.

 Actions against the "rebellion", however, did not end there.
 In the early hours of 29 January 1939 Phibun, with the help of his Minister of Interior and director of the Royal Thai Police, ordered the arrest of a further 51 suspects (suspected of being Songsuradet sympathizers).
 The persons arrested included inter alia Prince Rangsit, Prince of Chainat (a son of King Chulalongkorn), General Phraya Thephatsadin (a 62-year-old former commander of the Siamese Expeditionary Force during the First World War), and Phraya Udompong Phensawad), a former minister of state.
 Others arrested included politicians such as members of the People's Assembly and many were military officers and aristocrats.
 A further 20 suspects were arrested by the end of the day, including one of Phibun's servants.

 A special tribunal was created by Phibun to try those purportedly involved in the so-called "rebellion" and the assassination attempts on Phibun.
 Seven were released for lack of evidence, 25 were imprisoned for life, and 21 were to be executed by firing squad.
-However, three were pardoned due to their honorable records and services to the nation.
-The three included Prince Rangsit and Phraya Thepahatsadin, who were instead imprisoned for life.
-The other 18, however did not share that fate.
-They were incarcerated at Bang Kwang Central Prison.
-Eventually they were executed by firing squad in installments of four prisoners a day.